paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-046-national-levee-safety-program.md

 (3) **Availability of information**

-  (A) *Availability to Federal, State, and local governmental agencies* — The Secretary shall make all of the information in the database available to appropriate Federal, State, and local governmental agencies.
+  (A) *Availability to Federal, State, regional, tribal, and local governmental agencies* — The Secretary shall make all of the information in the database available to appropriate Federal, State, regional, tribal, and local governmental agencies.

   (B) *Availability to the public* — The Secretary shall make the information in the database described in paragraph (2)(A), and such other information in the database as the Secretary determines appropriate, available to the public.